agco/elastic-harvesterjs/non-functionals/README.md

 ## Features

+- MappingMaker : Generate elastic-search mappings from a harvester app.
-- Mapper : Get, add, delete, and update elastic-search mappings.
+- MappingManager : Get, add, delete, and update elastic-search mappings.
 - Reloader : Reload an elastic-search index from a syncronized mongo-powered harvester endpoint.

 ## Installation